5 Reasons You Need an Office Shed, Plus Tips On How To Set Yours Up

 Are there downsides to having an office shed?

-Maybe some, but they pale in comparison to the previously mentioned benefits.
+Maybe some, but they pale in comparison to the previously mentioned benefits you’d get from your prefabricated office shed.
 But let’s consider the negatives:

 - An office shed will take space from your yard.
 You really only need 12 feet by 12 feet to have an office shed, but be sure to look into any rules about setbacks or other permitting before you buy a new shed.